+Inevitably, the supply may run out from time to time.
+When this happens, a person who is addicted to Vicodin will start to detox from the drug.
 Withdrawal from Vicodin can be unpleasant and dangerous.
-The severity of the withdrawal will depend on a number of factors, including the amount used, duration of use, physical factors, genetics, among other factors.
 Some Vicodin withdrawal effects include cravings, diarrhea, nausea, vomiting, anxiety, depression, restlessness, chills, fever, bone pain, muscle pain, suicidal thoughts and behaviors.
-These symptoms are caused by your body acclimating to not having the drug in your system.
+These symptoms are caused by the body acclimating to not having the drug.